slvyarc/Bike-Sharing_Dicoding/README.md

    - **Implement Filter Components**: Incorporate interactive filters for data exploration.
    - **Populate the Dashboard with Visualizations**: Present relevant visualizations to provide insights and facilitate decision-making.

-## Getting Started
-### For `Proyek_Analisis_Data.ipynb`:
-1. Download the project.
-2. Open your preferred IDE like Jupyter Notebook or Google Colaboratory.
-3. Create a new notebook.
-4. Upload and select the file with the .ipynb extension.
-5. Connect to a hosted runtime.
-6. Run the code cells.

 ### For `dashboard/proyek_analisis_data.py`:
 1. Download the project.
 2. Install Streamlit in your terminal or command prompt using `pip install streamlit`.
 Install other required libraries like pandas, numpy, scipy, matplotlib, and seaborn if necessary.
 3. Note: Do not move the CSV file as it serves as the data source.
-Keep it in the same folder as dashboard.py.
+Keep it in the same folder as proyek_analisis_data.py.
-4. Open your preferred text editor (e.g., VSCode) and run the file by executing `streamlit run proyek_analisis_data.py` in the terminal.
+4. Open your preferred text editor (e.g., VSCode) and run the file by executing `streamlit run dashboard/proyek_analisis_data.py` in the terminal.